openmrs/packmap/README.md

 ## Explanation of packmap

-Packmap will create a browser-ready directory and import map from a package.json file.
+Packmap will create a browser-ready directory and import map from a package.json file and node_modules.
 To use it, your packages must meet the following standards:

 1. All package.json `dependencies` must be in-browser dependencies instead of build-time dependencies.
 2. There must be only one version of every package.
 Semantic versioning rules apply.